 III.
 What Makes Champions Successful

-To overthrow the enemy, He tells Gideon to stand still, David to move forward, and Joshua to march in circles.
+- To overthrow the enemy, He tells Gideon to stand still, David to move forward, and Joshua march in circles.

 Champions have discovered that God has a strategy for every event and that’s why they are successful: they implement that strategy!

-C. Champions maintain a living relationship with the Holy Spirit.
+C. Champions maintain a personal relationship with the Holy Spirit

 Notice the people that discerned the appearance of the Messiah 2000 years ago.
 It wasn’t the Scribes and Pharisees that ministered at the Temple.
-They should have recognized the appearance of Christ, but theirs was a “head” knowledge of the Scriptures.
-It was people that maintained a “living relationship” with God that ascertained the Messiah’s appearance.
+They should have recognized the appearance of Christ, but theirs was “head” knowledge of the Scriptures.
+Only those that maintained a living, personal relationship with God ascertained the Messiah’s appearance.
 It was shepherds, magi, Joseph and Mary, Zechariah and Anna who understood the “fullness of times” had arrived.
-These people had a living relationship with the Holy Spirit and listened to His voice!

-(Example) Notice how even the Apostles failed to discern God’s voice–men that traveled with Jesus for three-and-a-half years.
+(Example) Notice how even the Apostles failed to discern God’s voice.
+These were people that travelled with Jesus for three and a half years.
 They listened to Him, ate with Him, talked with Him, witnessed His miracles, and followed His instructions.
-Yet, no Apostle understood Christ’s destiny of dying on the Cross and rising from the grave, even though He repeatedly foretold the events.
-It was the Apostles’ greatest misunderstanding.
-And they didn’t understand it even when they stood inside the empty tomb staring at His folded grave clothes (John 20:9).
-Their minds remained darkened even though they spoke with angels outside the tomb.
+Yet, no Apostle understood Christ’s destiny of dying on the Cross, atoning for man’s sins, and then rising from the grave!
+It was the Apostles’ greatest misunderstanding although He repeatedly foretold these events.
+And you recall they stood in disbelief when they stood inside the empty tomb staring at His grave clothes (John 20:9).
+To top it all, their minds remained darkened even though they spoke with angels outside the tomb.